The choices your teen makes today, affect them tomorrow.

+- Addiction is not a phase.
 If your teenager is abusing drugs and alcohol on a regular basis, it is not a problem that will go away if you ignore it.
-The longer you put off treatment, the more treatment he or she will require to regain balance in life.
+The longer you put off treatment, the more treatment they will require to regain balance in life.

+- Teen addiction treatment speaks directly to the issues that affect young people.
 The reasons why teens become addicted can be different than for adults.
-Teen counselors understand the differences and help young people with:
+Teen counselors understand the differences and help young people to heal.

 - Conflict at home

 - Self-image issues